This article is part of a larger series on POS Systems.

 - At least dual-core Intel processor

 - 64GB hard drive

-Since Floreant POS is not a cloud-based platform, it runs without an internet connection—this can be useful for mobile food trucks where you are unsure of the connection in your location.
-Additionally, Floreant POS can run on tablets (like Microsoft Surface 4 and Dell Venue Pro) that support Java configuration and on devices that have low specifications.
+Since Floreant POS is not a cloud-based platform, it runs without an internet connection.
+This can be useful for mobile food trucks where you are unsure of the connection in your location.
+Additionally, Floreant POS can run on tablets (like Microsoft Surface 4 and Dell Venue Pro) that support Java configuration.
 This allows you more mobility, as you can process and take orders away from your register.

-Its templates and database are designed to handle different types of products and is flexible to different food businesses—dine-in, fast food, bar, or any other type.
-You can modify the code if you are techie enough to make it exactly the way you want.
+Its templates and database are designed to handle different types of products and flexible to different food businesses—dine-in, fast food, bar, or any other type.
+You can modify the code if you are tech-savvy enough to make it exactly the way you want.